 We optimistically thought we could squeeze in a small dessert but when it arrived it turned out to be the biggest slice of banofee pie we’d ever seen.
 Other options were, like the banoffee pie, all rather dense and sugar: trifle, sticky toffee pudding, warm doughnuts and chocolate tart – something lighter or fruitier might have been nice.

-Balans Soho Society, 187 Kensington High Street, W8 6SH
+Balans Kensington, 187 Kensington High Street, W8 6SH

 Open daily 8am-12am